neolution-ch/Neolution.Extensions.Configuration.GoogleSecrets/README.md

 ## Overriding default appsettings.json values

+To override the default `appsettings.json` values you have to options which you can use together or separately:

+### Use the `MapFn` to map the secret to the correct path

 You can override existing `appsettings.json` values by making sure the `MapFn` maps it to the correct path.
 For example if we have the following `appsettings.json`: